- This event has passed.

-In this online class, David, who also teaches our On Point class, will offer tips and tricks to edit and revise your prose, primarily for nonfiction pieces.
-Whether you bring to class a work in progress or start a new piece during in-class exercises, the course’s mix of lectures, homework, workshopping and individual instructor attention will explore:
+In this online class, David will offer tips and tricks to edit and revise your prose.
+His focus is non-fiction, though the principles taught in class also apply to business communications, e-mail, and other forms.
+Whether you bring to class a work in progress or start a new piece during generative in-class writing exercises, the course’s mix of lectures, homework, workshopping and individual instructor attention will explore:

 - Fleshing out your piece without the flab

 - Choosing and using scythe or scalpel